 What is the difference between a multi slide and a four slide?

 They are basically the same machine.
 A multislide simply has a bigger bed size than a fourslide.
 CAR Engineering has 12 multi-slides and one four-slide.
+Shown below is a video of the actual Multi-Slide and Four-Slide stamping presses from our factory:

 How does the tooling vary between a multi-slide and a traditional punch press?